fleetdm/fleet/handbook/manual-qa.md

 Create a new label by selecting "Add a new label" on the Hosts page.
 Make sure it correctly filters the host on the hosts page.

+Edit this label.
+Confirm users can only edit the "Name" and "Description" fields for a label.
+Users cannot edit the "Query" field because label queries are immutable.

-Edit this label and then delete this label.
+Delete this label.

 ### Query flow